JanRouther/PG_ADS_SECT/README.md

 # PG_ADS_SECT
-It's project for Algorithms and Data Structures classes made in 2019
+It's a project for Algorithms and Data Structures classes made in 2019

 Sect